GabedeSousa/GabedeSousa/README.md

 - 🤔 I’m looking for help to find out if this is all real, someone?!
 - 💬 Ask me anything, let's talk!
 - 📫 How to reach me: newnormal.contato@gmail.com
-- ⚡ Fun fact: I've been a professional swimmer and teammates with Michael Phelps for 3 years,now I'm a nerd. 🤓

 🇧🇷 Proud Brazilian 🇧🇷